Why English: Literature?

 - Purdue University

 Our English: Literature program will provide you with a strong foundation in various areas of world literature, with concentrations in American and British works.
 In addition to taking American and British literature classes, you will also be able to demonstrate your own writing skills in your choice of our creative writing classes, including Poetry, Fiction, Nonfiction, and Scriptwriting.
 Our English Literature graduates have found success in graduate school in literature, composition, and rhetoric, as well as law shool.

 English: Literature students often staff our two department publications - Measure, a creative arts magazine, and The Observer, our student-produced campus newspaper.
 Performance scholarships are available to those who take part in The Observer and/or Measure.
 Many English: Literature students are also hired to direct and staff the College's Writing Clinic, where they give other students one-on-one help with papers.
 Students are also encouraged to pursue internships.
-SJC English students have recently held internships with Jasper County Hospital, SJC’s Integrated Marketing Office, the Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives, Inc., and Vandon House in London.
+SJC English students have recently held internships with Franciscan Health - Rensselaer, SJC’s Integrated Marketing Office, the Robinson Memorial Library, the Prairie Arts Council, the Rensselaer Public Library, Green Alternatives, Inc., and Vandon House in London.